Guest article by Sanskar Shrivastava.

 Before visiting Romania, I knew very little about zacusca.
 However, it did not take me a long time to declare it as my favourite traditional Romanian vegan dish.

 Sometimes it's compared to caponata, a famous vegan dish from Sicily, but the taste is quite different.
 Zacusca has that smoky eggplant flavour that I really love!
-If you have tried mirza, a vegan dish from Iran, or if you have tried increased by 800 percent, then you know what I am talking about.
+If you've tried mirza, a vegan dish from Iran, or if you've tried babaghanoush, a vegan dish from the Middle East, then you know what I am talking about.

 On Christmas, I visited a family for a traditional lunch.
 While there were all kinds of food on the table, including meat, they made sure that I sat near the zacusca!
 One of the family members, who lived in the neighbourhood, brought a jar of it for lunch.
 Guess what?
 I made sure that he went back home with an empty jar.